rafalp/Misago/dev-docs/plugins/hooks/get-private-thread-reply-context-data-hook.md

     ...
 ```

-Misago function used to get the template context data for the reply to private thread page.
+Misago function used to get the template context data for the private thread reply view.

 ### Arguments